Home

 • environment=on_prem datacenter=chicago

 However, it will not pick up any build jobs that do not have either of the environment or datacenter tags set.
-It will also not pick up any build jobs from templates with the tag scope=user set.
+It will also not pick up any build jobs from templates with the tag scope=user set, or build jobs from templates in different organizations.

 This is illustrated in the below table: